Charlottesville Albemarle County Convention and Visitors Bureau: Visitor center downtown on East Main Street. 293-6789, or toll free 877-386-1103

 –> See our wine section in the Food Finder for more.

 The Virginia Lottery Economists call this a "voluntary tax."
 School administrators call it a godsend.
 It was created by voters in 1987, many of whom wrongly assumed the proceeds were going directly to schools.
 That misperception was corrected in 2000 when over 80 percent of voters in a state constitutional referendum voted to make it official to send the proceeds to public education.
 Now, all profits have been used for public education in the Commonwealth K-12.
-Sales reached over $1.4 billion in Fiscal Year 2011 and $444.2 million was contributed to public education.
+Sales reached over $1.6 billion in 2012 and $487 million was contributed to public education.
 In 2008, Washington & Lee economics professor Scott Hoover sued the Lottery because he claimed the Virginia Lottery has sold tickets to players without any chances of winning a prize, which may help explain all those sad faces in gas stations.

 Director: Paula I. Otto

-Much to the consternation of environmentalists, Virginia was the #2 trash-importing state in 2009 with 5.2 million tons of out-of-state refuse arriving.
-While rankings weren't available for 2011, according to the Virginia Department of Environmental Quality, the tons of out-of-state refuse rose to nearly 5.6 million last year.
-While this figure seems high, the amount of waste imported by Virginia has decreased by 27 percent since 2007.
+Much to the consternation of environmentalists, Virginia was the #2 trash-importing state in 2009 .
+The 5.4 million tons that came here in 2012 is actually a 3.4% decrease from the previous year, according to the Virginia Department of Environmental Quality.
 Around here, the former Buckingham County Landfill (aka Love's Container Service Landfill) is now an EPA Superfund site that was capped in 1998.
 Albemarle's landfill, now dubbed the "Materials Utilization Center," became a small-scale transfer station in 2001.
 Another hot trash topic: recycling, as waste haulers have waged war on a man named Peter Van Der Linde, who opened the area's first MRF– materials recycling center– promising that his massive machine can sort recyclables straight from the trash.

 Go CHO (to Chicago)